JoeSpencer1/NN_indentation/README.md

 # Multi-fidelity neural network

 ## Description
-My version of the neural network published by Lu et al., used to find the impact of temperature.
+My version of the neural network published by Lu et al., used to model indentation of 33% TiAlTa.
 Lu et al.'s paper can be found [here](https://www.pnas.org/content/early/2020/03/13/1922210117), and the code they used can be found [here](https://github.com/lululxvi/deep-learning-for-indentation).

 ## Data